 Abigail currently teaches courses in ancient world literature, fiction writing, and women's studies.
 She is also a faculty fellow in the William Penn Honors Program and coordinates the English senior capstone course.
 Her work tends to engage the intersection between religion and literature.
-She is particularly interested in the literary dimensions of biblical texts, women in literature, and gender theory – and she loves when opportunities arise to explore these interests in the classroom with her students.
+She is particularly interested in the literary dimensions of biblical texts, women in literature, and gender theory – and she loves when opportunities arise to explore these interests in the classroom.

 Beyond the academic life, Abigail enjoys baking, reading, running, and being a homebody with her husband, Michael, and their two small children, Julian and Margot.
 She is a fairly recent and enthusiasic convert to Roman Catholicism and is active in her local parish, St. Peter's of Newberg.